How to Unlock Your Device with Android Device Manager (ADM)

 Android owns a tool that helps you to locate and remote wipe your stolen device.

-Android Device Manager (ADM) can also unlock your password/pin-encrypted phone if you have by any chance forgotten the passcode.
+ADM can also unlock your password/pin-encrypted phone if you have by any chance forgotten the passcode.
 The whole procedure is simple because you just need a Google account to set this up on your phone and then you can use any other online device to track down your stolen or lost the phone or to even wipe all data in it.

 Android Device Manager Remove Lock

 Lock the screen is something that has become a necessity in a smartphone because it prevents strangers from checking out the content in your phone.
 This is also important because you don’t want anyone to steal your phone to get access to your pictures, emails, or other sensitive data.
 However, imagine when you cannot remember your pattern lock or forgotten the PIN.